AronFreyr/notemaster/README.md

 * Password protection.
 * Better portal ideas.
 * Find a way to display XML code examples without the <> going crazy.
+* See if there is a better way to display links related to documents.
+* Way to search for documents by tags with AND, OR, XOR etc.
 ### In Progress
-* Have a convenient way to display links to other pages.
 * Possibility to display bold, italic and such text in the documents.
 * Easier image display.
 * Need to find a better way to display html tags in text.